Package Leaflet: Information for the Patient

 Uncommon(may affect up to 1 in 100 people)

-Frequency not known(the frequency cannot be estimated with the available data)
+Frequency Not Known(frequency cannot be estimated from the available data)

-Other side effectsmay occur with the following frequencies:
+Other Side Effectsmay occur with the following frequencies:

-Very common(may affect more than 1 in 10 people)
+Very Common(may affect more than 1 in 10 people)

 Common(may affect up to 1 in 10 people)